 3. Cotton Rugs

 Cotton rugs are incredible in kitchens, bedrooms, dining rooms and halls.
-They are the most versatile rugs that come in countless variations, weaves, colours and designs.
-As the most affordable rug to buy, they make it easy for you to instantly transform the look of any room without contaminating the bank.
+They are the most versatile rugs that come in countless variations, weaves, colors and designs.
+As the most affordable rug to buy, they make it easy for you to instantly transform the look of any room without breaking the bank.

-Cotton rugs are also a practical option if you are looking for low maintenance and easy to clean carpeting.
-All they need is a regular vacuum, and they are machine washable, so there is a sink to remove stains.
+Cotton rugs are also a practical option if you are looking for low maintenance and easy to clean carpet.
+All they need is a regular vacuum, and they are machine washable.
 Depending on how you handle the care of it, you can expect your cotton rug to last for years; however, it will show wear much faster than a rug made of a more elastic material such as wool.

 4. Rugs made of Natural Grasses

 Fast-growing plant fibres are the raw materials for these rug productions.
 Also, some famous alternatives like jute, bamboo, sisal, seagrass, and hemp are better.
 The users may love their impressive warm, neutral look.
 The grass carpet delivers the rooms with a rustic, casual style.
-By design, they work well in any room with heavy foot traffic but shine when used in the outdoor living room and patio.
+By design, they work well in any room with heavy foot traffic.

 You should be aware of liquid leaks to prevent permanent stains as the material tends to absorb leaks.
 The disadvantage of grass carpets is that they can be rough and provide small cushions, so they are not appropriate for seating for long periods.